stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

     python fslinstaller.py -d ${fslDestDir} -f ${fslDownload} -C ${fslMD5}
     ```

 3. After the install completes, confirm that the file /etc/bashrc received a block of FSL environmental variables (below).
 If not, the install program may have added it to your personal ~/.profile or ~/.bash_profile instead.
 For system-wide installation, remove from those files and append to /etc/bashrc .
-First cache your sudo credentials (ignore the output from this command, it's just a way to put in your sudo password):
+First cache your sudo credentials with the command `sudo cat /var/log/auth.log`  (ignore the output from this command, it's just a way to put in your sudo password).

-    ```
-    sudo cat /var/log/auth.log
-    ```

 Then copy this block of lines and paste it into the terminal:

     #    WARNING: note the \${escapedVariables} below, which
     #    are escaped for heredoc (http://goo.gl/j3HMJ).